 The system used by the world’s top product teams

-On productboard’s own roadmap — shared publicly on a productboard Portal — are additional features slated for early 2020 that will continue delivering on the same vision of a unified product management system built on Product Excellence best practices.
+On Productboard’s own roadmap — shared publicly on a Productboard Portal — are additional features that will continue delivering on the same vision of a unified product management system built on Product Excellence best practices.

-As productboard founder and CEO Hubert Palan stated, “In years past it may have been considered acceptable for product managers to informally capture product ideas and feedback across tens of tools not specifically suited to the task.
+As Productboard founder and CEO Hubert Palan stated, “In years past it may have been considered acceptable for product managers to informally capture product ideas and feedback across tens of tools not specifically suited to the task.
 That is simply no longer the case.
-As we enter a new decade, every organization is now a product organization, and as we’ve seen, they all need a dedicated system to manage the critical product decisions that will ensure long-term business success.”
+Every organization is now a product organization, and as we’ve seen, they all need a dedicated system to manage the critical product decisions that will ensure long-term business success.”